 This is a service of the U.S. Department of Labor's Office of Disability Employment Policy (ODEP).
-It is the leading source of expert, confidential guidance on workplace accommodations and provides one-on-one consultation to employers and employees, as well as service providers and others, free of charge. https://askjan.org/ workplace accommodations or the Americans with Disabilities Act (ADA) and related legislation, make contact with JAN at (800) 526-7234.
+It is the leading source of expert, confidential guidance on workplace accommodations and provides one-on-one consultation to employers and employees, as well as service providers and others, free of charge. https://askjan.org/

+If you have a question about workplace accommodations or the Americans with Disabilities Act (ADA) and related legislation, make contact with JAN at (800) 526-7234.